Skip to main content

 PermissionWhat it allows

-readRead any document in the namespace
+readRead any document in the namespace or domain

-writeCreate documents in the namespace (implies read)
+writeCreate documents (implies read)

-Namespace Hierarchy
+Hierarchy

 Namespaces in CALM Hub use . as a separator to express parent/child relationships: